TIBCOSoftware/snappydata/docs/security/security.md

 	If you use SSL-encrypted LDAP and your LDAP server certificate is not recognized by a valid Certificate Authority (CA), create a local trust store for each SnappyData member and import the LDAP server certificate to the trust store.
 See the document on [Creating a Keystore]( http://docs.oracle.com/javase/6/docs/technotes/guides/security/jsse/JSSERefGuide.html#CreateKeystore) for more information.

-### User Names for Authentication, Authorization and Membership
+### User Names for Authentication, Authorization, and Membership

 ##  Authorization
 Authorization is the process of determining what access permissions the authenticated user has.
 Users are authorized to perform tasks based on their role assignments.
 SnappyData also supports LDAP group authorization.